fbpx

 Tradescantia pallida

-Tradescantia pallida: The basics
+Tradescantia pallida basics

-The scientific botanical name for the purple heart plant is Tradescantia pallida.
-This species was formerly called the Setcreasea pallida or Setcreasea purpurea.
 Tradescantia Pallida is commonly called Purple Heart Plant.
 It has also been given the nickname Purple Spiderlily, which comes from its plant genus Spiderwort – also known as Tradescantia.
 Other common names include Purple Queen Plant and Purple Inch Plant.

 In order to identify this plant, you should look for its dark purple stems and leaves.
-The leaves are typically 2-5 inches long, but can also grow to be 7 inches long.
+The leaves are typically 2-5 inches long but can also grow to be 7 inches long.
 Typically this plant is about 12-18 inches tall and wide.
 It blooms pink and sometimes pale purple flowers that have yellow stamens.
 However, these leaves and flowers are in no way heart-shaped, despite their nickname.
 The flowers can be an inch to two inches wide.
 The stems are fragile and have a thin layer of fine, pale hairs on them.

 The Purple Heart Plant was originally found in Mexico.
-Edward Palmer was a plant collector from America that had been visiting various parts of Mexico throughout the year to see all the different plants.
+Edward Palmer was a plant collector from America who had been visiting various parts of Mexico throughout the year to see all the different plants.
 In 1907 he officially brought the plant to the US.
 It can be found across the US in homes and in gardens, but you’ll find it thriving a bit more in the regions of the American South.

-How to care for Tradescantia pallida?
+How to care for Tradescantia pallida

 Tradescantia Pallida is one of the easier foliage ornamental plants to care for.
 This is a plant that thrives in sunny spots and likes to have its roots in well-drained soil.
-Here are some more detailed specifics for caring for Tradescantia Pallida plants.
+Here are some more detailed specifics for caring for Tradescantia pallida plants.

 Potting soil for Tradescantia pallida